abiathar-ops/Narsiad/README.md

-A 1.18.2 CK3 Mod | Cultures, Ethnicities, Decisions, Events, Religions, Activities, and more.
+### A 1.18.2 CK3 Mod | Cultures, Ethnicities, Religions, Storyline, and more.

-Narsiad details the series of conflicts fought between the generals over who would rule their people following the untimely death of a leader.
+Narsiad details the series of conflicts fought between the generals over who would rule their people following the untimely death of their leader.